xwiki/xwiki-docker/README.md

   -d solr:7.2
 ```

-Then start the XWiki container, the below command is nearly identical to that specified in the Starting XWiki section above, except that it includes the `-e INDEX_HOST=` environment variable which specifies the hostname of the Solr container.
+Then start the XWiki container, the below command is nearly identical to that specified in the Starting XWiki section above, except that it includes the `-e INDEX_BASEURL=` environment variable which specifies the baseURL of the Solr container.

 ```console
 docker run \